Johnny Laidlay

 John Ernest Laidlay (5 November 1860 – 15 July 1940) was a Scottish amateur golfer.
 He invented the most popular golf grip used today, although the grip is credited to Harry Vardon, who took it up after Laidlay.

 Early life

 Laidlay was born in Seacliff, two miles east of North Berwick, East Lothian, the son of John Watson Laidlay FRSE.
 His brother was the cricketer and artist, William Laidlay.
-He became quite prominent at golf while a schoolboy from 1872–1878 at the Loretto School in Musselburgh, near Edinburgh.
+He became quite prominent at golf while a schoolboy from 1872 to 1878 at the Loretto School in Musselburgh, near Edinburgh.
 Following completion of his education at Loretto, he moved to North Berwick and played out of the famous North Berwick Golf Club.

 Golf career

 British Amateur Championship

 Laidlay won the British Amateur Championship twice, in 1889 and 1891, and was runner-up three more times, in 1888, 1890, and 1893, during a six-year stretch from 1888 to 1893.
 He was also runner-up in the 1893 Open Championship.
 He won over 130 amateur medals during his playing career, represented Scotland every year from 1902 to 1911, and also played cricket for Scotland.
 After World War I, he moved to Sunningdale, near London, where his former caddie Jack White was the club professional at the Sunningdale Golf Club.
 He has been called the 'last of the gentlemen golfers'.